Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling.md

 summary: Extension point for handling message failures.
 reviewed: 2016-04-16
 related:
- - nservicebus/pipeline/customizing-v6
+ - nservicebus/pipeline/manipulate-with-behaviors
  - nservicebus/pipeline/features
 ---

 ## Versions 6 and Above

 The `IManageMessageFailures` interface has been deprecated.
 Instead, the same functionality can be achieved by adding a new behavior which is invoked during the message processing pipeline.
-Read this article on how to [create new pipeline behaviors](/nservicebus/pipeline/customizing-v6.md).
+Read this article on how to [manipulate the pipeline with behaviors](/nservicebus/pipeline/manipulate-with-behaviors.md).

 ### Create a new behavior